 High Trendy Indian Dresses 2021 Designs – Lehenga Choli

-Going back to the era of Mughals, the land was then famous for it’s literature and philosophies.
-One of the biggest factors defining India’s culture is the dress up and fashion being followed since centuries in this area of earth.
-The oldest garment being worn by Indian women is the classic Lehenga Choli, formerly known as ghaghra choli.
+Going back to the era of Mughals, the land was then famous for its literature and philosophies.
+One of the biggest factors defining India’s culture is the dress-up and fashion being followed for centuries in this area of the earth.
+The oldest garment being worn by Indian women is the classic Lehenga Choli, formerly known as Ghaghra choli.

-While the localites used to wear simple traditional skirt along with choli and dupattas which did not have very heavy and expensive work, but rather include block prints and floral prints which could be easily carried and worn in day to day life.
-During the time of Mughals, these outfits were usually designed in fabrics like brocade and silk because of the first-state beauty it added to the whole look.
+While the localities used to wear simple traditional skirts along with choli and dupattas which did not have very heavy and expensive work, but rather include block prints and floral prints which could be easily carried and worn in day to day life.
+During the time of the Mughals, these outfits were usually designed in fabrics like brocade and silk because of the first-state beauty it added to the whole look.

-Lehenga choli is the staple wear for every Indian women at special occasions and ceremonies.
-The evolution of this attire began when designers began to experiment with it’s outlines, styles, stitching’s and designings.
+Lehenga choli is the staple wear for every Indian woman at special occasions and ceremonies.
+The evolution of this attire began when designers began to experiment with its outlines, styles, stitching and designing.
 The change began with the fabric itself.
-With the growth of technology, the evolution of fabrics also came into being and hence fabrics like net, chiffon, georgette, velvet etc. Then gradually, the embroidery, cutting and styling changed as well.
-For example, the length of choli became shorter as the time passed, new blouse designs like backless, matka cut, sweetheart neck, U-shaped, V-shaped blouses came into being.
+With the growth of technology, the evolution of fabrics also came into being, and hence fabrics like net, chiffon, georgette, velvet, etc. Then gradually, the embroidery, cutting, and styling changed as well.
+For example, the length of choli became shorter as time passed, new blouse designs like backless, Matka cut, sweetheart neck, U-shaped, V-shaped blouses came into being.
 While the skirts or lehengas began to get heavier on the borders and midriffs.

 It involves flared pants, which are well fitted till then knees and then widen up as it moves down further, just like a skirt.
-Coming to the Wedding Lehengas, countries best designers include Manish Malhotra, Sabyasachi, Tarun Tahiliani, Neeta Lulla and Ritu Kumar.
+Coming to the Wedding Lehengas, countries’ best designers include Manish Malhotra, Sabyasachi, Tarun Tahiliani, Neeta Lulla, and Ritu Kumar.
 Their wedding collection is a dream for every Indian bride.
 The transition in the skirt can be widely categorized as fishtail or mermaid shape, skirt shaped, A-line shaped, Paneled lehengas, kali shaped lehengas.
-The kind of work done on the lehenga mostly modifies and highlights it’s looks.
-For example, in the past one year, mirror work has spread as a viral throughout the traditional designers.
+The kind of work done on the lehenga mostly modifies and highlights its looks.
+For example, in the past year, mirror work has spread virally throughout the traditional designers.